Project Risk Management — An 8-Step Process to Success

 A risk response to this may be the implementation of tighter procedures and safety measures to prevent the risk from happening.

-Risk response plans have to take the risk into account in order to prevent or minimize its impact.
+Risk response plans have to take the risk into account to prevent or minimize its impact.

 Therefore, whether or not you can identify the risk correctly will directly affect your ability to plan for said risk.

-The more potential risks for your project, the more benefit there is in creating a comprehensive risk assessment matrix.
+The more potential risks your project suffers from, the more benefit there is in creating a comprehensive risk assessment matrix.

 Regardless of the size of the matrix, once you have it, you can determine where each risk slots into.